 Types of compost thermometer

 There are two main types of compost thermometers: digital and analog.
-Most home composting devices are analog, with a needle indicating the temperature.
+Most home composting devices are analog, with a simple needle indicating the temperature.

 Choosing a compost thermometer